 Looks, although not always necessary, give your product the edge over the competition for the simple fact that people like things that look nice.
 Often looks go hand in hand with usability as a great product is always designed around how the product works.
 It’s important not to sacrifice other elements, in the name of beauty, as the product still has to function as it is was originally designed to do, or the customer will not buy it, and if they do certainly will not recommend it to anyone, if it does not function properly.

-Go Green - Smart product design, process and materials save money and the environment.
+Go Green – Smart product design, process and materials don’t have to cost the Earth!!
+Save bottom line costs while minimising environmental impact.

 The materials, process and packaging of a new product are very important choices, ensuring that new products are designed to be produced and operate efficiently, that material choices have the lowest impact on the environment, and that they can be recycled when ever possible, this can lead to overall cost savings.
 The less product packaging you have, the lower overall product cost, also reducing the impact on the environment.
 Making products like plastic boxes for example, nest into each other efficiently, reducing their overall size when packed in volume, is a simple way to save on shipping and transport costs, while reducing environmental impact.
 Smart design, process and material choices can lead to significant cost savings, enhanced customer satisfaction along with much less impact on the environment, during the products’ life cycle.
 Below are some key questions that should be asked in the beginning of the product design process.

 - How much power does it take to produce with the chosen production process, and how much pollution?
 Is there a more efficient or alternative way make this product?